Last updated: May 2026

 Typical descent flow:

-- Cruise descent at high speed (Mach)
+- Cruise descent at high Mach speed

-- Transition to 280 knots
+- Transition to around 280 knots

 - Then 250 knots below 10,000 feet